ReactMrk/kata-graphql/README.md

 Create two new endpoints on graphQL back end app.

-- getClient endpoint should return the client that matches the email passed as a parameter.
+- getCustomer endpoint should return the customer that matches the email passed as a parameter.
-- removeClient endpoint should delete the client that matches the email passed as a parameter.
+- removeCustomer endpoint should delete the customer that matches the email passed as a parameter.

 Use GraphQL playground to test new endpoints.

 **Exercise 1B.**

-In Client type, add a calculated field called netSalary as a Float.
+In Customer type, add a calculated field called netSalary as a Float.
 In order to calculate it, the following algorithm is needed.

 ```
 await new Promise((resolver) => {
-  setTimeout(() => resolver(client.grossSalary / 2), 2000);
+  setTimeout(() => resolver(customer.grossSalary / 2), 2000);
 });
 ```